AmeyKhodke/AmeyKhodke/README.md

 <div align="center">

-  ### 🚀 "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+  ### 🚀 "The only way to do great work is to love what you do." - Steve Jobs

   **Thanks for visiting my profile!
-Have a great day! 😊**
+Let's connect and build something amazing together! 😊**

   <img src="https://komarev.com/ghpvc/?username=ameykhodke&label=Profile%20views&color=0e75b6&style=flat" alt="Profile Views"/>